-SMT is comprised of 14 – 16 students under the direction of our pastor, Fr.
-John Paul Forté, OP.
+SMT is a team of 14 students, under the direction of our pastor, Fr.
+John Paul Forté, O.P.
 We desire to have a diversity of personalities, and perspectives, so that student ministers can be spiritually, intellectually, physically, and emotionally useful for all involved.
-We seek to provide a transformative encounter for the student leaders where they can grow in a deeper FAITH as Catholics – in the knowledge and discipleship of our Faith, as well, as in the SERVICE of their fellow undergraduates, and the Newman Center as a whole.
+We seek to provide a transformative encounter for the student leaders where they can grow in a deeper faith as Catholics – in the knowledge and discipleship of our faith, as well, as in the service of their fellow undergraduates, and the Newman Center as a whole.

 Outreach provides opportunities for students to be aware and involved in the life and activities for the Newman Center.
 The Committee reflects on ways to brand and get the message out on campus, and into the minds and hearts of students and others associated with University Life.
 There are so many student organizations, clubs, fraternities, sororities, sports groups, and the like, who are often unaware of Newman’s presence.
 The Outreach Committee strives through campus/Newman tabling, flyers, securing room and campus reservations and funding, to increase Newman visibility and participation for more students.
 Outreach also prayerfully reflects over greater ways to be welcoming and the facilitate good communication via our website, publications, and through ‘old fashion’ interpersonal communication.
 To get involved, contact us at email@example.com